Usually, debt payments will take two months to improve a bad credit score. However, in certain circumstances it may actually hurt your finances.

 Your credit utilization ratio measures the debt you have against available credit balances.
 If you have a revolving debt paid off and close your account, it can decrease available credit balances, negatively impacting your credit score.
 Although there are ways to cancel a credit card without hurting your score.

 Although paying your debt can definitely improve your credit score, there are other things you can do that will improve it!
 Here are some ways you can positively impact your score:

 Make Your Debt Payments on Time To Build Positive Payment History

 On-time payments are the most effective way to improve your credit score or build one when starting from scratch.
 Several strategies can help make paying bills on time more manageable.
 For example, automating payments is a great way to ensure that your bills are paid on time.

 Keep Your Credit Utilization Below 30%

 Another way to improve your credit score is to keep your credit utilization under 30%; going over that can hurt your credit.
 You don’t have to do this right away if it’s not possible.
 However, paying even a little more than the minimum due can really help pay off debt faster.

 Avoid Multiple Credit Checks

-A hard credit inquiry on your credit report will negatively affect your credit score.
+A hard credit check on your credit reports will negatively affect your credit score.
 And so, you should try and avoid having multiple credit inquiries in a short period.
 One exception is with mortgage applications, where borrowers have a 45-day period to shop around for lenders.
 Each credit inquiry within this window will show up as a single one.

 Correct Credit Report Mistakes